Eminem – The Marshall Mathers LP 2

 For all its moaning and “anger”, MMLP2 isn’t really saying anything that hasn’t been covered before (and more masterfully) in Eminem’s previous records.
 Whilst rap icons such as Public Enemy have matured and evolved with the times, Mathers is stuck dissing “bitches” and wishing for their death, which invokes the question: just how much more can we take of this middle-aged multi-millionaire acting like a misunderstood brat?

-The Marshall Mathers LP 2 was released on 5th November 2013, for further information or to order the album visit here.
+The Marshall Mathers LP 2 was released on 5th November 2013.
+For further information or to order the album visit Eminem’s website here.

 Watch the video for Survival here: